Understanding the way in which both Harm and Recovery are experienced

 That’s the purpose of the GHSI’s holistic frameworks.

 The Framework comes in two parts, the first part represents that interconnected network of harm.
-But the Framework doesn’t just identify harm, it helps us see how people build resilience and recover from gambling harms - this is the second part of the Framework.
+But the Framework doesn’t just identify harm, it helps us see how people build resilience and recover from gambling harms - this is encapsulated in our Recovery Framework.

 This visual map of gambling harms is organised into three broad components: